openwisp/openwisp-controller/docs/user/push-operations.rst

-this we need to add the contents of the public key file created in step 1 (``sshkey.pub``) in the file ``/etc/dropbear/authorized_keys`` on the devices, the recommended way to do this is to create a configuration template in OpenWISP: from the first page of OpenWISP, click on "Templates", then and click on the **"ADD TEMPLATE"** button in the upper right corner (alternatively, go to the following URL:
+this we need to add the contents of the public key file created in step 1 (``sshkey.pub``) in the file ``/etc/dropbear/authorized_keys`` on the devices, the recommended way to do this is to create a configuration template in OpenWISP: from the first page of OpenWISP, click on "CONFIGURATIONS" in the left navigation menu, then and click on the **"ADD TEMPLATE"** button in the upper right corner (alternatively, go to the following URL: ``/admin/config/template/add/``).
-``/admin/config/template/add/``).

 Check **enabled by default**, then scroll down the configuration section, click on "Configuration Menu", scroll down, click on "Files" then close the menu by clicking